bg-write/candyfloss-flask/README.md

 soup = get_soup()
 ```

-**"Cook" the soup**: pinpoint the repeating element holding the content that I wish to pull from:
+**"Cook" the soup**: pinpoint the repeating element holding the content I want:

 ```python
 def cook_soup():  # each article is in an <item/>